 "My monthly car payment was $377 per month, but I would typically round up to $400, sometimes even $500 or $600 if I had extra income that month," says Entenza.
 By making biweekly payments, Entenza says he was able to put more towards the principal.

 Entenza also put extra income from his tax returns and his side hustles towards his car payment.
-Handy work and shoveling snow during the winter contributed an extra $100-$200 per month.
+Handy work and shoveling snow during the winter contributed an extra lump sum of $100-$200 per month.

-"If your budget will allow it, that [little bit extra] would be really helpful," says Montoya.
+"If your budget will allow it, that [kind of lump sum addition] would be really helpful," says Montoya.

 By making biweekly payments and scraping together extra income, Entenza wiped out roughly $20,000 worth of auto loan debt he'd accrued for his 2012 Toyota Corolla between 2012 and 2015, cutting his repayment time down by approximately two years.

-Paying often and even a little extra reflects well on you, and it can benefit you in the long run.
+Paying often and even a little extra reflects well on you, and it can benefit you in the long run on your loan payoff journey.

 Maintaining constant activity on your account shows your lender that you intend to pay off your loan in full.
 Your lender may even feel inclined to make you a payoff deal, which is a quote for a one-time installment payment, plus interest, to pay off the remaining debt when you have a manageable amount left on the loan.